 This, however, does not mean that 1,550 of the 3,260 patients diagnosed with bone cancer in 2017 will die, but rather represents a number of total patients regardless of their diagnosis date.

-The National Cancer Institute in the United States report that, based on data they have collected since 1992, approximately 67.7% of all patients diagnosed with bone cancer is able to survive for at least five years after their initial diagnosis.
+The National Cancer Institute in the United States reports that, based on data they have collected since 1992, approximately 67.7% of all patients diagnosed with bone cancer is able to survive for at least five years after their initial diagnosis.

 There are also different types of bone cancer, and understanding each of these individually is important to realize the symptoms associated with each type, which will ultimately make it easier to detect bone cancer for the general public.

-In addition to assisting the general public with identifying symptoms related to specific types of bone cancer, other benefits of knowing each type’s characteristics, diagnosis and treatment is another important aspect to ensure the affected individual understands the options that are available to them, should they be diagnosed with this disease and, of course, help the affect person know which options may suit them better.
+In addition to assisting the general public with identifying symptoms related to specific types of bone cancer, other benefits of knowing each type’s characteristics, diagnosis and treatment is another important aspect to ensure the affected individual understands the options that are available to them, should they be diagnosed with this disease and, of course, help the affected person know which options may suit them better.

 With better treatment options becoming available to the general public, the survival rate of this cancer may be affected in a positive manner throughout the upcoming years.